mobilecoinofficial/full-service/README.md

 ### Build and Run

 Note: Full-Service and mobilecoin are not currently compatible with Xcode 13 or higher (the Xcode that ships with OSX Monterey and later).
 Make sure you are using Xcode 12 before building and running Full-service.
-You can [download Xcode 12 from apple's developer downloads page](https://developer.apple.com/download/all/?q=xcode%2012).
+You can [download Xcode 12 from Apple's developer downloads page](https://developer.apple.com/download/all/?q=xcode%2012).

 Download the latest Xcode 12 and add it to your applications folder.